Search GMO Answers

 Bacillus Thuringiensis (Bt): Human and Environmental Safety

-What is Bt?
-Bt is short for Bacillus thuringiensis (Bt), a bacterium in the genus Bacillus.
+What is Bacillus Thuringiensis?
+Bacillus thuringiensis (Bt) is a bacterium in the genus Bacillus.
 Members of the genus Bacillus are generally considered soil bacteria, and Bt is common in terrestrial habitats including soil, living and dead insects, insect feces, granaries, and on the surfaces of plants.
 Bt occurs in nature predominantly as spores that can disseminate widely throughout the environment.
 The diversity within B. thuringiensis is reflected in the fact that more than 60 serotypes and hundreds of different subspecies have been described.
-The two most widely used in ...
+The two most widely us...